DataDog/integrations-core/docs/developer/tutorials/snmp/profile-format.md

         tag: pdu_name
 ```

-In case the external table have a different indexes we can use `index_transform` to select a subset of the full index we want to use. `index_transform` is a list of `start`/`end` ranges to extract from the current table index to match the external table index. `start` and `end` are inclusive.
+In case the external table has different indexes, we can use `index_transform` to select a subset of the full index we want to use. `index_transform` is a list of `start`/`end` ranges to extract from the current table index to match the external table index. `start` and `end` are inclusive.

 External table indexes must be a subset of the indexes of the current table, or same indexes in a different order.

 !!! example

-    In the example above, the index of `cpiPduBranchTable` looks like `1.6.0.36.155.53.3.246`, the first digit is the `cpiPduBranchId` index and the rest is `cpiPduBranchMac` index.
-The index of `cpiPduTable` looks like `6.0.36.155.53.3.246` and represent `cpiPduMac` (equivalent to `cpiPduBranchMac`).
+    In the example above, the index of `cpiPduBranchTable` looks like `1.6.0.36.155.53.3.246`, the first digit is the `cpiPduBranchId` index and the rest is the `cpiPduBranchMac` index.
+The index of `cpiPduTable` looks like `6.0.36.155.53.3.246` and represents `cpiPduMac` (equivalent to `cpiPduBranchMac`).

     By using the `index_transform` with start 1 and end 7, we extract `6.0.36.155.53.3.246` from `1.6.0.36.155.53.3.246` (`cpiPduBranchTable` full index), and then use it to match `6.0.36.155.53.3.246` (`cpiPduTable` full index).